 Your tour guide will impart lots of information about the cave system and point out features of special interest, so stay close to the guide.
 You can also opt for an audio guide, available in multiple languages.

-Tour group numbers tend to swell during the day, especially in season, so try and join the first tour of the day if you can, for a smaller group and a more enjoyable experience.
+Tour group numbers tend to really swell during the day, especially in season, so try and join the first tour of the day if you can, for a smaller group and a more enjoyable experience.

 Postojna Cave is wheelchair accessible and you can also wheel strollers along the path.